Before hitting the hay, hit the mat for a soothing stretch sequence that eases muscle tension and improves circulation so you'll sleep better tonight

 1 of 8All photos

 "Stretching not only relaxes you, it also keeps your muscles flexible so you're less likely to experience discomfort during everyday activities," says Sarah Levey, instructor at Y7 Studio in New York City.
-And doing it before bed can greatly impact and benefit the sleep your body gets throughout the night.
+And doing it before bed can greatly impact and benefit the sleep your body gets throughout the night, which is arguably the best perk of starting a night yoga routine.
 "It allows you to release some of the tension you've built up during the day so you can prepare both your body and mind for a good night's sleep," says Levey.
-For the best shuteye, try this stretching routine created by Levey.
+For the best shuteye, try this night yoga routine created by Levey.

 Photo: Corbis Images